quinnzaballa/T3W/README.md

 # T3W

+> This code is simply targeted for new bare-metal devs that wants to learn bit-banging

 This project targets a 3-Wire communication for DS1302

-data test